Hungreeee/Q-RAG/README.md

 #### Corrective Process:

-The key question here is how the model generates these model questions and establishes connections between them and relevant chunks of information.
-Q-RAG addresses this by enabling a "corrective" process, where complex questions leading to poor answers are refined or "corrected" by linking them to appropriate information chunks.
-Here's how this may play out:
+The key question here is how the model generates these model questions and links them to relevant information chunks.
+Q-RAG addresses this using a "corrective" process, where complex questions leading to poor answers are "corrected" by by incorporating the ground truth answer.
+This allows the retrieve to obtain the more accurate and relevant information chunks.
+Here's a more detailed look of this can play out:

 <div align="center">
   <img src="https://github.com/Hungreeee/Q-RAG/blob/main/images/q-rag-process.png">